Frequently Asked Questions

 What is wellness/ lifestyle counseling?

-Counseling that addresses the aspects of one’s diet, exercise, sleep, stress handling patterns, and other things that affect the one’s overall health.
+Counseling that addresses the aspects of one’s diet, exercise, sleep, stress handling patterns, and other things that affect one’s overall health.

 What are supplements?